JJBenjamin/InterviewTest/README.md

 # InterviewTest

 This was completed in Python.
-You will need Python v3.8.+ to run.
+You will need Python v3.8.+ or newer to run.

 To begin be sure to extract or clone all files into the same folder.